 History of Engadine in Candler, NC

-The mansion was built by Captain John Keais Hoyt who was a Confederate Officer in Company K, 3rd Alabama Infantry in Stonewall Jackson’s Brigade.
+Engadine was built by Captain John Keais Hoyt, a former Confederate Officer in Company K, 3rd Alabama Infantry in Stonewall Jackson’s Brigade.
 When the Civil War ended, Captain Hoyt made his way to western North Carolina just outside of Asheville with his wife Mary Bensel Hoyt, and their four daughters.
 They lived in a cabin on the property while the mansion on the hill was being built.
 In 1895 they moved into the house, which the Captain named Engadine because the area reminded him of the Engadine Valley in Switzerland.

 Engadine was built incorporating the most modern technology of its time.
 Although the house had fireplaces in every room, central heat was provided by a coal furnace in the basement.
 Electricity was supplied to the house by a water-powered generator built on the property.
 Running water was provided by servants, who pumped it to a storage tank in the attic.
 From there, the gravity-supplied system provided water to sinks contained in closets between each of the bedrooms on the second floor.
 These water closets are still in use today.

 Captain Hoyt planted grapevines behind and next to the mansion and became a successful vintner.
 His wine cellar, where he made his famous Engadine wine, originally stood in the location where the barn is currently located.
 Engadine Vineyards sold wine to the Vanderbilts (Biltmore Estate), the Battery Park Hotel in downtown Asheville, and other local customers.
 Engadine wine was also shipped by rail to customers all over the country.
-Early Prohibition brought a swift end to the Captains beloved wine business, but two of the his original grape vines are still growing on the grounds.
+Early Prohibition brought a swift end to the Captain’s beloved wine business, but one of the his original grape vines still grows on the grounds.

 After the Captain’s death in 1910, the house was sold to E. J. Willingham who was a land speculator from Georgia.
 He sold the house to Alden Betts who was from New Jersey and used Engadine as a summer home.
 In 1944, Glenn and Stella Howell bought the house and raised their family at Engadine.
 In the process of restoring the house, the Howells had to tear down the three-room addition that housed the original kitchen, and the kitchen was moved into what is now the den/office.

-In 1988, Bill Maddox and Linda Crawford purchased Engadine and again restored and modernized the house.
-The plumbing, electrical and heating systems were replaced; central air conditioning and a new kitchen were added.
-In 1994 Linda Crawford converted the house to a bed and breakfast, and after operating for a short period of time, sold Engadine to Mary and Jim Melaugh.
+Engadine began its transition to an Inn in 1988 when Bill Maddox and Linda Crawford purchased Engadine and restored and modernized the house.
+The plumbing, electrical and heating systems were replaced; central air conditioning and a new kitchen was added.
+In 1994 Linda Crawford converted the house to a bed and breakfast.
+In the years since then with several changes in ownership, Engadine has hosted visitors from around the world.